geoschem/geos-chem-cloud/doc/source/chapter02_beginner-tutorial/quick-start.rst

   $ make realclean
   $ make -j4 mpbuild NC_DIAG=y BPCH_DIAG=n TIMERS=1

 Congratulations!
-You’ve just done a GEOS-Chem simulation on the cloud, without spending any time on setting up your own server, configuring software environment, and preparing model input data!
+You’ve just done a GEOS-Chem simulation on the cloud, without spending any time on setting up a physical server, configuring software libraries, and preparing model input data!

 The default simulation length is only 20 minutes, for demonstration purpose.
 The "r5.large" instance type we chose has only a single, slow core (so it is cheap, just ~$0.1/hour), while its memory is large enough for GEOS-Chem to start.
 For serious simulations, it is recommended to use "Compute Optimized" instance types with multiple cores such as "c5.4xlarge".